-On 23 February 2023.
-Professor Paul du Plessis of Edinburgh School of Law gave a lecture in which he characterised Henry Sumner Maine’s views on the emergence of property law.
-The meeting was broadcast using the MS Teams platform.
+The lecture was conducted by prof. Paul du Plessis from the Edinburgh School of Law, during which he characterized Henry Sumner Maine’s views on the development of property law.

 On January 17, 2023 at 11:45 at the Faculty of Law and Administration of the University of Szczecin at Narutowicza 17a Street, in room 222, a lecture entitled “Humanitarian Parole concept including Ukraine, Afghanistan and more Recently Cuba, Venezuela and Haiti”, which was attended by members of this Faculty, the academic community and gathered guests.
 The event was held in English.